 Nature as the Setting

 If you don’t spend much time outside in nature and you need to write a scene in your book in the out of doors, the best advice I can give you is to immerse yourself in nature and take notes.
 You don’t have to plan a trip to some exotic wilderness.
 It can be as simple as going to a local park and getting as far away from people as possible.
 Find a quiet spot and sit alone.
 What are you feeling?
 After a while do you sense your body relaxing–or tense up?
 What do you smell?
 Be quiet and listen to the sounds around you.
 Are you surprised that you can hear insects buzzing, tree limbs creaking or leaves on shrubs rustling, a hummingbird buzz close by, lizards running over leaves?
 Different seasons of the year bring about different sights, sounds and smells as the temperature and moisture levels change.
 Go out often to become familiar with these changes.

 Being outside at night gives you a whole range of different sights, sounds and smells than during the daytime.
 Even going outside of your home at night will give you a different perspective to pull from.
 Do you hear crickets…tree frogs…any birds?
 Does the dampness of evening bring up smells you haven’t noticed before?
-At our home, when the sun sets and damp ocean air settles in, it makes the oil in the eucalyptus trees become so fragrant it’s almost over-powering.
+When I lived in southern California, as the sun sat and damp ocean air settled in, it made the oil in the eucalyptus trees become so fragrant it’s almost over-powering.
+Now, in the PNW I smell the evergreens and damp earth.
 Can you see stars in the sky?
 Did you know ahead of time what phase the moon was in before you went outside?
 The simple act of going outside every night after dark will make you begin to feel more connected to the cycle of nature as you watch the moon phases change and the star constellations move across the sky.
 Who knows, you may grow to love it!

 Point of View Considerations